segdeha/pdxcodeguild/3. JavaScript/0/the-capstone.md

 1. Create a new repo on GitHub called `capstone`
 1. Create 2 documents at the root of the repo: `README.md` and `PROPOSAL.md`

-`README.md` will be used to document how someone (me!) can get your site/app up and running.
+`README.md` will be used to document how someone (me!) can get your site/web app up and running.
 It should include the following:

 - The name of the site or application
 - One or two sentences that describe its purpose
 - Setup steps/technical requirements
-- Basic guide to how to use the app
+- Basic guide to how to use the app (for end users)

 `PROPOSAL.md`, as the name implies, will be where you document your actual capstone proposal.
+We will go over what to cover in the proposal closer to the date.

 As you work on your capstone, push everything you create to this GitHub repo.
 It’s an easy way to back up your work and it’s how you’ll be turning in your proposal.